tmuxinator/tmuxinator/README.md

   - server: ssh me@myhost
 ```

-If a tab contains multiple commands, they will be 'joined' together with '&&'.
+If a tab contains multiple commands, they will be joined together with `&&`.
 If you want to have your own default config, place it into $HOME/.tmuxinator/default.yml

 The `pre` command allows you to run anything before starting the tmux session.
 Could be handy to make sure you database daemons are running.
 Multiple commands can be specified, just like for tabs.